matthew-brett/lis-data-science/pages/background_reading.md

 ## Principles of understanding data

-For good discussion of many important topics in understanding data, we highly recommend the book *Thinking Clearly with Data*, by Bueno de Mesquita and Fowler (2021).
+For good discussion of many important topics in understanding data, we highly recommend the book *Thinking Clearly with Data*, by Ethan Bueno de Mesquita and Anthony Fowler (2021).
 You can [find this on Perlego](https://www.perlego.com/book/2646783/thinking-clearly-with-data-a-guide-to-quantitative-reasoning-and-analysis-pdf) if you have access.